designmynight/designmynight-developers/site/content/epos-crm-integrations/Kobas-EPOS-Integration/index.md

 Currently, the integration does **not** support pushing refunds to Kobas.
 As such, if you [refund a payment within Collins](https://collins.uservoice.com/knowledgebase/articles/803478-collins-pay-how-do-i-refund-a-customer), you will also have to manually refund the payment within Kobas.

+## Kobas EPOS Integration FAQS

+**1. How do I reconcile which payments have pushed to my tills?**

+You will be able to filter and download your [Payments Report](https://collins.uservoice.com/knowledgebase/articles/1874923-reports-payments) by 'pushed to till' status.

+This will allow you to check which payments have/haven't successfully pushed to your tills.
+For any further questions, please contact your Collins Account Manager.